exposit/katamoiran/_posts/2017-07-13-dungeon-dressing.md

 </center>

 And if you want something a little more challenging and gonzo, here's a [python script](https://exposit.github.io/katarpgs/superlite/simplesolo/) lifted from Pythia, with roughly 600 elements.

+Which is about 200 items less than the "bad things that happened when you touched that thing in the dungeon" list, haha.
+I should put that one up next!